 Why does it matter?

-In hospitals we code various diagnosis, symptoms, tests and procedures in electronic health records.
-Coding can help with collating accurate and reliable information on patients for their own care, but also on a broader scale to help with research, billing and improving patient safety.
+In hospitals, we code various diagnoses, symptoms, tests, and procedures in electronic health records.
+Coding can help collate accurate and reliable patient information for their own care and, on a broader scale, help with research, billing, and improving patient safety.

-Currently in Australia we use multiple coding systems for different purposes including the ACS, ICD 10-AM and ACHI.
-In the UK, Read coding is used for clinical documentation of health data but there are plans to replace this with SNOMED (Systematized Nomenclature of Medicine) terminology.
-SNOMED has benefits including being a numeric only based coding system with a wide range of both clinical and non clinical codes which will help improve accuracy and specificity in coding.
+Currently, we use multiple coding systems in Australia for different purposes, including the ACS, ICD 10-AM and ACHI.
+In the UK, Read coding is used for clinical documentation of health data, but plans are to replace this with SNOMED (Systematized Nomenclature of Medicine) terminology.
+SNOMED has benefits, including being a numeric-only coding system with a wide range of clinical and non-clinical codes, which will help improve accuracy and specificity in coding.

 The Bottom Line

-When you’re on your next shift at work, you may enjoy exploring the many avenues that clinical coding covers for.
-This article is well worth a full read, and to the author’s credit, I particularly enjoyed the demonstration of Read coding in figure 3; “a tale from a general practice somewhere in the middle east…”
+When you’re on your next shift at work, you may enjoy exploring the many avenues that clinical coding covers.
+This article is well worth a full read, and to the author’s credit, I particularly enjoyed the demonstration of Read coding in Figure 3: “a tale from a general practice somewhere in the Middle East…”

 Reviewed by: Grace Leo